 If you or a loved one struggles with drug abuse Eagle Creek Ranch Recovery’s meth addiction rehab can help you begin your journey to an alcohol and drug-free life.
 We provide a variety of treatments and individualized care at our gorgeous ranch in Nampa, Idaho.

 What Is Meth?

+Meth addiction is characterized by a compulsive urge to use methamphetamine.
 Since meth is a Central Nervous System (CNS) stimulant it produces intense feelings of euphoria.
-Once the brain experiences this dopamine rush it wants more and more of it, leading to dependence.
+Once the brain experiences this dopamine rush it wants more and more of it, leading to dependence and drug abuse.

 Attempting to self-detox is not recommended, as an attempt to do so can exacerbate withdrawal symptoms, or worse, cause a person to overdose.
 Leaving drug addiction untreated, has resulted in major health consequences, coma, and even death.
 That’s why receiving help from a professional meth addiction rehab is highly recommended.

 We educate the individuals we treat about what meth is and what it can do to their brains and body.
 Also, our medical professionals will review the symptoms and side effects of meth abuse and addiction and discuss the best treatment options for your needs.